 At the very least, get rid of all weeds and keep the lawn mowed, edged and watered.
 Prune trees if possible.
 Put in a few lights for nighttime showings.
 To add color, plant or pot some blooming flowers near the front door.

 You’re Selling the House Yourself

 Putting up a “For Sale by Owner” sign could be working against you.
 While you may save a significant amount of money (the typical selling agent’s commission is $10,000-$20,000 for a median home), you’re also making it much tougher to sell your house.

 That’s because your property won’t be listed on the Multiple Listing Service (MLS), where real estate agents look for properties for sale.
 Worse, most agents won’t show your home to their clients, since they know they won’t get a commission on the sale.

 Avoid the “Why Isn’t My House Selling?”
 Trap

 While there’s no sure-fire way to guarantee your home will sell quickly, you can take steps to stack the odds in your favor.
 Properly stage your home, update your interior, move your pets elsewhere, and spiff up your landscaping.

-If you are unable to commit the time and money tha it will take to sell our house for top dollar you can always sell your home to HomeVestors as is for cash today.
+If you are unable to commit the time and money that it will take to sell your house for top dollar you can sell your home to HomeVestors as is for cash today.